First published in Socialist Review

 There is no ‘meantime’ for the majority who must fight today or be crushed tomorrow.
 To win those fights, we must reconnect the socialist tradition with the working class, and we must do it now.

-We build mental health in the process of fighting for better working and living conditions.
-We build mental health in the process of laying the foundation for a socialist society where we can engage everyone’s abilities and meet everyone’s needs.
+We build health in the process of fighting for better working and living conditions.
+We build health in the process of laying the foundation for a socialist society that engages everyone’s abilities and meets everyone’s needs.